‘Duck Dynasty’ Star Hopes Series Helps Viewers Focus On Their Family And Faith

 — Marissa Silver (@MarissaWYMT) March 19, 2017

-While it was not the goal of the Duck Dynasty cast, John Godwin explained that he and the other cast members of the reality TV series did not mask their faith for their viewers.
-According to the article, John Godwin saw that as opportunity for the Duck Dynasty series to spark conversations not often a part of national discourse.
+While it was not the goal of the Duck Dynasty cast, John Godwin explained that he and the other cast members of the reality TV series did not mask their faith from their viewers.
+According to the article, John Godwin saw that as an opportunity for the Duck Dynasty series to spark conversations not often a part of national discourse.

 “It wasn’t meant to be,” John Godwin explained about religion being a central theme of the show. “[I]t’s just if you get us, that’s what you get.”